A quiet beach during the off-season with a red sale tag, representing travel deals and peaceful destinations.

 Okay, let’s explore a few places:

-Alaska – I visited Anchorage, Alaska and the surrounding area in January.
+I visited Anchorage, Alaska and the surrounding area in January.
 Alaska.org says, “The best time to visit Alaska is during the summer between May 10 and September 15.”
 Now, there are plenty of winter activities to see and do in January, but not for the majority.
 I can’t compare because I haven’t been to Alaska any other time, but I do know I would go back in the winter again.
 It was exactly as you’d imagine Alaska to be: cold, dark, and wonderful.
 Anchorage is a large city with a lot to offer.
 I just got to do it for far less money with far fewer people.
 Looking on Google Flights, from NYC to Anchorage in January 2026, there are many options for around $400 round trip.
 LAX to Anchorage comes in direct for $300.
+Visit Alaska Site

-Provincetown/Cape Cod, MA – Provincetown, MA sits on the very tip of Cape Cod and offers a great beach town vibe with amazing food.
+Provincetown, MA sits on the very tip of Cape Cod and offers a great beach town vibe with amazing food.
 This is a fantastic example of an on- and off-seasonal town.
 The summer months are packed with people and hotels and Airbnbs are incredibly expensive, if you can get one.
 Once Labor Day hits, it turns off.
 There are a few holidays like Halloween that bring it back to life, but after that, it’s over.
 Some places shut down for the season, but several stay open all year, and it’s a great time to explore the culture and the town for a fraction of the cost.
-The same is true for all of Cape Cod, but for me, P-Town, as they call it, is the real gem.
+The same is true for all of Cape Cod, but for me, P-Town, as they call it, is the real gem. – Ptown Tourism

 Here’s the bottom line: take a look at places you’ve been during peak season and consider going back during the off-season.
 You’ll sacrifice some things like weather, but the tradeoff is usually worth it in many ways.